AprilGar/sqr_lab_football/tasks.md

 <!-- Copy solution here -->
 SELECT COUNT(DISTINCT hometeam) FROM matches WHERE LOWER(hometeam) LIKE LOWER('%City%'); --count = 4

+-- SOLUTION - SELECT DISTINCT hometeam FROM matches WHERE LOWER(hometeam) LIKE LOWER('%City%')
 ```

 6) How many different teams have played in matches recorded in a French division?